-Soundproofing vs Sound Absorbing – What’s the Difference?
+Soundproofing vs sound absorbing – explaining the difference

-When someone has a noise problem and doesn’t know what, why, who, or how they begin scouring the internet looking for “soundproofing”.
-I have been getting a lot of calls lately from these people.
-They explain to me that they want sound that is being made within the room to stay in the room or they want to keep sound out of their space.
-We commonly begin talking about the room and the type of noise that we are dealing with in each particular situation.
+When someone has a noise problem and doesn’t know what to do, who to contact, or how to begin, they often search the internet for terms like “soundproofing” and “noise control.”
+We have been fielding calls from people looking to solve sound problems for years.
+These callers often explain they want the sound being made within the room to stay in the room or to keep sound out of their space.
+Many aren’t familiar with how to block sound between rooms or what soundproofing materials are needed for their space.
+We start with a conversation about the room itself, the use of the room, and the type of unwanted noise we are dealing with in each particular situation.

 (Download your free guide: Solutions to Common Noise Problems)